sonalsm/Smart-Blind-Stick/README.md

 ![tinkercad gui](https://user-images.githubusercontent.com/34569894/112821350-31d4d480-90a4-11eb-8b59-620a962e96e0.JPG)

 ### We can DEVELOP the same project for BLIND SICK using original Hardware Components.
-(Just we require an IDE called ARDUINO IDE and connection wire for the Arduino and IDE connection.
-It will have same hardware components and code).